Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

+\paragraph{Interpretation and scope.} Proposition~\ref{prop:walsh-support-mmd-floor} formalizes a support-mismatch mechanism: spectral mass outside $S_A$ cannot be matched by the restricted IQP family and hence contributes irreducibly to the MMD objective.
+The connection to $I_{\mathrm{QCLI}}$ is conditional on Assumption~\ref{assump:qcli-support}, which treats the order-spectrum deviation as a proxy for architecture-accessible Walsh support.
+Under this alignment assumption, larger $I_{\mathrm{QCLI}}$ indicates less inaccessible Walsh mass and hence a smaller support-induced MMD floor for the chosen architecture.
+We treat this alignment as an empirical hypothesis and assess it in Sec.~\ref{sec:qcli-mmd-empirical}.

-\paragraph{Scope and limitations.} Assumption~\ref{assump:qcli-support} is intended for the practically relevant \emph{truncated} (underparameterized) regime in which $S_A \subsetneq 2^{[n]}$, i.e., the architecture cannot tune all $2^n$ parity components.
-In the hypothetical full-support case $S_A = 2^{[n]}$, the outside mass $\sum_{S\notin S_A}P(S)$ vanishes and the bound becomes vacuous; this does \emph{not} imply that IQP circuits can represent $p$ perfectly, only that the present argument isolates the irreducible error attributable to missing parities.
-The constant $\kappa$ absorbs (i) any additional coefficients in relating $D_{\mathrm{JS}}(m\|b)$ to spectral mass on $S_A$ and (ii) any architecture-intrinsic approximation gap beyond parity truncation (details in Appendix~\ref{app:proof-of-qcli-mmd}).
+The proposition is intended for the practically relevant truncated regime $S_A\subsetneq 2^{[n]}$, where the architecture cannot tune all parity components.
+The support set $S_A$ depends on the architecture and on the kernel/Walsh representation used to express the MMD objective.
+In the full-support case $S_A=2^{[n]}$, the outside mass $\sum_{S\notin S_A}P(S)$ vanishes, so the specific obstruction captured by Eq.~(\ref{eq:support-mmd-floor}) becomes vacuous.
+This does not imply perfect representability by IQP circuits; it only means that missing Walsh support is no longer the source of this lower bound.
+Other sources of error, including finite-budget optimization, finite sampling, kernel mismatch, and architecture-intrinsic constraints, may still affect the achieved MMD.